Are you looking for cool bedroom ideas for teenage guys?

 If he chooses not to take it, you’ll have a lovely new piece for guests.

 Nowadays, so many teenagers choose to just have a headboard.
 There are a variety of styles to choose from.
-Simply attach to a metal frame, platform, or hang on the wall as a statement piece, like this one.
+Simply attach it to a metal frame, or platform, or hang it on the wall as a statement piece, like this one.